crosshj/async-tree/README.md

 Make it possible to depth-first traverse an async tree of events.

 ### example
- - Call #1 returns a list of integers
+ - Call #1, return a list of integers
- - Call #2 for each integer make another call which returns multiple integers for each integer
+ - Call #2, for each integer make another call which returns another list of integers
- - Call #3 acts like Call #2 but uses integers got from each Call #2 response
+ - Call #3, acts like Call #2 but uses integers got from each Call #2 response

 This could be accomplished using async waterfall, but all Call #2's must complete before all Call #3's and the same occurs for all Call #3's.
 With async-tree, a priority queue is created and results of each Call #2 is fed to Call #3 with priority on finishing each branch.